kayagokalp/nix-intro/main.md

 # A common question: Nix vs Docker

-The main difference is *docker* is repeatable but not reproducible why *nix* is reproducible and deterministic.
+The main difference is *docker* is repeatable but not reproducible, while *nix* is reproducible and deterministic?

 Remember the compiling of hello world example using nix, now let's do the same thing with a Dockerfile.